Network Science PhD Program

 · You have/will receive a bachelor’s, master’s or doctoral degree abroad from an accredited, American university abroad.

-· English is the medium language of instruction where you have/will receive a bachelor’s, master’s or doctoral degree.
+· English is the medium language of instruction at the program where you have/will receive a bachelor’s, master’s or doctoral degree.
 This information must be clearly stated on your transcript.*

 * Please refer to the College of Social Sciences and Humanities (CSSH) which is your intended college, to determine if this waiver applies.
 To contact CSSH use this email address: gradcssh@northeastern.edu You may be asked to provide official documentation from your institution that states that English is the only medium of instruction.